just-containers/s6-overlay/README.md

 ## Features

+* A simple init process which allows to the end-user execute tasks like initialization (`cont-init.d`), finalization (`cont-finish.d`) as well as fixing ownership permissions (`fix-attrs.d`).
 * The s6-overlay provides proper `PID 1` functionality
   * You'll never have zombie processes hanging around in your container, they will be properly cleaned up.
 * Multiple processes in a single container
 * Able to operate in "The Docker Way"
 * Usable with all base images - Ubuntu, CentOS, Fedora, and even Busybox.
 * Distributed as a single .tar.gz file, to keep your image's number of layers small.
+* A whole set of utilities included in `s6` and `s6-portable-utils`.
+They include handy and composable utilities which make our live much, much easier.
+* Log rotating out-of-the-box through `logutil-service` which uses [`s6-log`](http://skarnet.org/software/s6/s6-log.html) under the hood.

 ## The Docker Way?